Lexxx0806/data-structures-project/README.md

 [ ] Test:

-[ ] Test your /search endpoint (using a tool like Postman, or just ask Alex) to make sure it returns the correct list of full listing objects.
+[ ] Test your /search endpoint (using a tool like Postman) to make sure it returns the correct list of full listing objects.

 🟡 TO-DO: Team 2 (Dan & Laila) - Front-End